eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 The `demo_nodes_cpp_native <https://github.com/ros2/demos/tree/master/demo_nodes_cpp_native>`__ shows how to access inner RMW and Fast DDS entities, although it is not actually explained.
 In this tutorial, that same mechanism is used.
-In the private section of the `Node_ChangeMutableQoS_Publisher` class, the pointers to the native handlers are declared:
+In the private section of the :class:`Node_ChangeMutableQoS_Publisher` class, the pointers to the native handlers are declared:

 .. literalinclude:: /resources/tutorials/core/qos/mutable/vulcanexus_change_mutable_qos/src/change_mutable_qos_publisher.cpp
     :language: c++